dolthub/doltgresql/README.md

 # Getting Started

-1. Download the latest release of `postgresql`
+1. Download the latest release of `doltgres`
 2. Put `doltgres` on your `PATH`
 3. Navigate to a directory you want your database data stored (ie. `~/doltgresql`).
 ```bash